-With the ever increasing popularity of OTT (over-the-top) messaging in recent years and massively successful applications such as WhatsApp, Line and WeChat claiming to have active monthly user bases of up to 400 million users or more [13, 10, 12], large numbers of similar applications have emerged on the mobile app market trying to imitate those huge successes.
+With the ever increasing popularity of OTT (over-thetop) messaging in recent years and massively successful applications such as WhatsApp, Line and WeChat claiming to have active monthly user bases of up to 400 million users or more [13, 10, 12], large numbers of similar applications have emerged on the mobile app market trying to imitate those huge successes.
 In 2012 the number of messages sent over OTT networks had eclipsed the number of SMS messages, with researchers projecting OTT messages to exceed SMS by a factor of 4 by the year 2017 [18].
 The fast growth and large number of available applications in a relatively young field naturally causes many of them being developed without sufficient security in mind.
 Schrittwieser et al. [15] and Cheng et al. [3] describe various attack scenarios and possible implications of security vulnerabilities related to these kinds of applications.
 Other research focused further on the consequences of vulnerabilities in those applications, e.g. privacy[17] or the system architecture [2].
-The security functionality of smartphone operating systems are widely studied 5, 6, 7, 4, 8], app specific vulnerabilities further exist.
+The security functionality of smartphone operating systems are widely studied [5, 6, 7, 4, 8], app specific vulnerabilities further exist.

 The goal of this paper is to follow up previous research by re-evaluating existing applications to show advances in the security field as well as examining newly emerged ones for known or potentially new vulnerability patterns.
-User authentication is a popular field of ongoing research 16, 1], especially in web services [9] and distributed systems [11].
+User authentication is a popular field of ongoing research [16, 1], especially in web services [9] and distributed systems [11].
 We re-evaluate the security of the authentication system of mobile messaging apps two years after the publication of critical vulnerabilities.

-As the number of OTT messaging applications is very large, we focus only on a subset of the available applications, based on the sample of previous evaluations as well as their install base.
+As the number of OTT messaging applications is very large, we will focus only on a subset of the available applications (namely those that utilize the users' phone number for establishing their identity) and attempt to circumvent the various included authentication and security mechanisms.